Hamza-Faarooq/Graph-Theory/readme.md

 # Dijkstra's Algorithm

+### This is a part of Graoh Theory course used in ML & Robotics.

 ## What it is
 Dijkstra's algorithm is a graph search algorithm that solves the single-source shortest path problem for a graph with non-negative edge weights, producing a shortest path tree.